Hosni Mubarak: Presidential succession

-The National Democratic Party of Egypt continued to state that Hosni Mubarak was to be the party's only candidate in the 2011 Presidential Election.
+The National Democratic Party continued to state that Hosni Mubarak was to be the party's only candidate in the 2011 presidential election.
 Mubarak said on 1 February 2011 that he had no intention of standing in the 2011 presidential election.
 When this declaration failed to ease the protests, Mubarak's vice president stated that Gamal Mubarak would not run for president.
 With the escalation of the demonstration and the fall of Mubarak, Hamdy El-Sayed, a former influential figure in the National Democratic Party, said Gamal Mubarak intended to usurp the presidency, assisted by then Interior Minister, Habib El-Adly.